You can now fly between Uganda’s national parks and Entebbe airport with the available scheduled and chartered flights.

-A Uganda safari holiday offers a more varied experience than Kenya or Tanzania.
-Plus, adventuring into the primate-rich rainforests, a traveler can venture onto the open savannah plains to catch the extraordinary big game drama, climb snow-capped summits, and explore the Pearl of Africa’s most hidden cultures in the remotest corners.
+A Uganda safari offers a more varied experience than famous safari destinations like Kenya or Tanzania.
+There are more adventure experiences you can add to your primate experience in the tropical rainforests, including game drive ventures onto the open savannah plains to catch the extraordinary big game drama, climb snow-capped summits, and explore the Pearl of Africa’s most hidden cultures in the remotest places.

-After tracking the mountain gorillas in Bwindi or Mgahinga, you can connect, by flight, to other remote destinations like Queen Elizabeth NP in the west, Murchison Falls, and Kidepo National Park in the far northeast.
+After tracking the mountain gorillas in the extreme southwest, you can connect, by flight, to other remote places like Queen Elizabeth NP, Murchison Falls, and Kidepo National Park.

-You can also take a Uganda fly-in safari between Entebbe and Masai Mara in Kenya, or Serengeti National Park in Tanzania, allowing you to watch the endangered mountain gorillas in Bwindi and also experience the wild magnificence of the Serengeti-Mara triangle.
+You can also fly between Entebbe and Masai Mara in Kenya, or Serengeti National Park in Tanzania, allowing you to watch the endangered mountain gorillas in Bwindi and also experience the wild magnificence of the Serengeti-Mara triangle.